The New ACT Essay

 Quick side note: If you’re looking for a proven ACT prep system to help you write a flawless essay check out my ACT prep program.
-It provides value at $397.00, comes with a 100% money-back guarantee and has an average user score improvement of over +4.66 points.
+It is built on my proven tactics and methodologies and has an average user score improvement of over +4.66 points.

 Why did ACT test change?

 Honestly, unless you’re in the education business, you probably don’t care too much about the details.
 The short version: the ACT is trying to fit the CORE curriculum in the long-term hope of becoming a viable high school equivalency exam.
 By providing an essay that more closely matches and tests CORE standards, they’re hoping that they’ll continue dominating the SAT and become the obvious choice for American high school students.
 Again, this is amazing news.
 The CORE is extremely straightforward (and doesn’t incorporate any “tricks” or logical reasoning elements).

 The new “CORE-friendly” ACT essay / writing portion just makes this test more beatable than it already was.
 I’ll leave the rest to the ACT’s PR team.
 For now, let’s get into what you should do about it.